Safe Streets and Roads for All (SS4A) MPO

 HOW CAN I GET INVOLVED?

 To be successful, this initiative will need a coalition of champions, experts, community members and leaders to advocate for regional safety efforts.
-We have already been reaching out to local jurisdictions and key stakeholders to build the teams that will help us define our planning structure and highlight our key focus areas.

 • View and share the project handout